 Months of entry

 This programme develops the skills and expertise required to undertake skeletal image interpretation and the provision of associated definitive clinical reports.
-Starting with appendicular skeleton interpretation and reporting the programme then moves to consider axial skeleton image interpretation and reporting.
+Modules within the programme will build on previous learning.
+Starting with appendicular skeleton reporting the programme then moves to consider axial skeleton reporting.
 Students will have opportunities to complete a research methodology module to equip them as comfortable research users and develop skills as researchers who add to the evidence base.

-Staff running and teaching on the programme have extensive image interpretation and reporting experience and expertise and provide stimulating and informative lectures.
+Staff running and teaching on the programme have extensive clinical reporting experience and expertise and provide stimulating and informative lectures.
+Lectures are supported through blended learning delivered via our online platform and formative self-assessments to allow students to check their own progress.

 Information for international students